Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 This format is the bare minimum of what to expect from a [reusable Tetra Pak API][md-terms-business-api].
 Please note that the requested data is *always* returned as a *JSON list* - even if there is just one item!
 This approach allows for much better code reuse and makes investing in code components for consuming standardized Tetra Pak APIs simple and cheap - and therefore a very good idea!

 Keeping to one consistent response form would of course need some (reusable) boilerplate code on your part.
-Nothing fancy but this SDK already provides a few convenient classes and extension methods you can rely on for this:
+Nothing fancy but this SDK already provides some convenient classes and extension methods you can rely on for this:

 - The [`Outcome<T>`][md-Outcome-T] and [`EnumOutcome<T>`][md-EnumOutcome-T] classes
 - The [`RespondAsync`][md-RespondAsync] method

 The [`Outcome<T>`][md-Outcome-T] class is declared in the base [TetraPak.Common][nuget-tetrapak-common] Nuget package and is heavily used by this SDK to reflect "outcome" and is especially convenient for reflecting *asynchonous* outcome!

 [`RespondAsync`][md-RespondAsync] is an extension method (declared by the [ControllerBaseExtensions][md-ControllerBaseExtensions] class) that accepts an [`Outcome<T>`][md-Outcome-T] object.
-The method will automatically resolve whether the outcome is a *success* or *failure* and then construct a well-formed response from it, as per [Tetra Pak API guidelines][tetra-pak-dev-portal-api-guidelines].
-Relying on this method for responding is a convenient way to adhere to Tetra Pak formatting recommendations now and in the future.
+The method will automatically resolve whether the outcome is a success or failure and then construct a well-formed response from it, as per [Tetra Pak API guidelines][tetra-pak-dev-portal-api-guidelines].
+Relying on this method for responding is a convenient way to adhere to Tetra Pak formatting recommendations, now and in the future.

 ### Run the API